 - Total Project Costs: These amounts will total automatically.

 Summary Budget: These amounts will total automatically.
 In the Requested section under Project Funding for Entire Grant Period, please be sure that you have not exceeded the percentage available from the NHPRC, usually up to 50 percent of total project costs, for the particular Grant Opportunity announcement.
 Check that the amount equals the total of NHPRC funds requested on the SF424.

 Budget narrative (optional)

 If needed, prepare a brief supplement to the narrative explaining projected expenses or other items in the financial information provided on NHPRC's budget form.
+Budget narrative are especially useful if the main applicant is working with other institutions on the project.
 The budget narrative may be single-spaced and included with other attached documents.

 - Project Narrative

 - NHPRC Budget Form

 - Supplemental Materials including Participants' Résumés & Job Descriptions

 Use the remaining buttons to attach any additional materials within the proscribed page limits.
 Please give these attachments meaningful file names and ensure that they are PDFs.

 Complete All Other Required Forms in Workspace